momalab/e3/README.md

 ```

 ## Windows
+Detailed instructions to set up in the Windows environment can be found in [Windows Set Up Guideline](Windows-Set-Up.md).

-We suggest using Cygwin when using E<sup>3</sup> in Windows.
+You can use Command Prompt, Powershell to use E<sup>3</sup> in Windows.
+- command line
+- linux subsystem in windows
+- powershell

+Alternatively, you can also use Cygwin.
 While setting up Cygwin, make sure to include installing 'git', 'cl', and 'make' packages.

 Programs are compiled with Microsoft compiler, specifically cl, which can be installed and linked to Cygwin.